 Based broadly on the project management life cycle, this course takes you through all the processes, techniques, and skills.
 It doesn’t lead to an industry-recognized qualification, but sometimes having the knowledge and confidence is worth more than an exam certificate.

 There are sample videos on the site so you can see if the trainer’s style is a good fit for your learning needs.

 Great for: Experienced project managers wanting to take their skills to the next level and dive deep into advanced techniques.

-Did you know that PMI also has online learning courses?
-PMI members also get money off the training courses so if you are already a member it is worth taking a look at their offerings.
-(And if you aren’t a member but are interested in the courses, it might be worth getting membership to take advantage of the training discount: some of the prices are significantly different.)
+If you aren’t a member but are interested in the courses, it might be worth getting a membership to take advantage of the training discount as some of the prices are significantly lower for members.

-I’ve singled out the Complete Agile Project Manager course.
-It’s made up of nine courses covering the complete spectrum of Agile project management.
-It is all about effectively implementing Agile methodologies, so it’s a good choice if your company is making the move to Agile or you have just joined an Agile team.
+The Complete Agile Project Manager course is made up of nine courses covering the complete spectrum of Agile project management and implementing Agile methodologies.
+It’s a good choice if your company is making the move to Agile or you have just joined an Agile team.

-The course is self-paced and pitched at an intermediate level of learner.
-It will take you around 17 hours to go through the material which covers planning, scheduling, leading an Agile team, stakeholder engagement and more.
+The course is self-paced and geared towards an intermediate level of learner.
+It will take approximately 17 hours to work through the materials, which cover a host of topics including planning, scheduling, leading an Agile team, and stakeholder engagement.